YashAnand1/itldims-cmd/Modified-Grep-Like/readme.md

 - Outputs of Command Combinations

 # Workings of the code
-- This code utilises a modifed version of  [main.go](https://github.com/yash-anand-fosteringlinux/Commands-and-Outputs/blob/main/Old-Keys-Input/main.go), where the etcd API url `localhost:8181/servers/` is used to display all the key-values.
+- This code utilises a modifed version of  [main.go](https://github.com/yash-anand-fosteringlinux/Commands-and-Outputs/blob/main/Old-Keys-Input/main.go), where the etcd API url `localhost:8181/servers/` is connected with for displaying all the key-values.
-- The key is in the format of `/servers/<server-Type>/<server-IP>/<Attribute>`.
-When `itldims get <input 1> <input 2>` is used, the user is allowed to search for any possible combinations of key components.
+- `itldims` command is used to check connection with the API Server and `itldims get <input 1> <input 2>` subcommand is used to search user arguments from the API Server.
+The method of placing user arguments into `localhost:8181/servers/<ServerType/ServerIP/Attribtue` is not used and grep like search is run through the displayed content of `localhost:8181/servers`.
 - If needed, user can search with a single key-component or value using `itldims get <input 1>`.
 The 2 inputs entered by the user are then searched for and the  key-values not needed are filtered out from the data in `localhost:8181/servers/`.

 # Command Combinations